nashville-software-school/client-side-mastery/book-2-the-novice/chapters/GIT_BASICS.md

 ## Creating a Personal Site Repository

-1. Create a directory to store your application's code
+1. Create a directory to store your application's code.
+Replace *githubusername* with your actual Github username.
     ```sh
     cd
-    mkdir -p workspace/personal-site
+    mkdir -p workspace/githubusername.github.io
     ```
 1. `cd` to that directory
 1. Type in the `git init` command